MArpogaus/ai-cli/ReadMe.md

     ai-cli [OPTIONS] COMMAND [ARGS...]

 ### Options

     -v VOLUME            Specify additional docker VOLUMEs
     -e FILE              Specify environment FILE
     -g GPUS              Enable gpu support.
 Set specific GPUS, e.g. 0,1 for gpu 0 and 1.
-    -r RUNTIME           Specify specific RUNTIME.
-Default is read from docker info.
     -n NAME              Specify experiment NAME
     -c CUDA              Build with cuda support.
 Specify CUDA version to use.
 Tags image with 'c<VERSION>' by default.
     -i IMAGE             Specify docker IMAGE to be used.
-    -t TAG               Specify image TAG to be used.
     -h                   Show help

 ### Commands

-    init                 initialize this script for your user start-server         start mlflow server
+    init                 initialize this script for your user start-mlflow         start mlflow server
-    stop-server          stop mlflow server
+    stop-mlflow          stop mlflow server
-    restart-server       restart mlflow server
+    restart-mlflow       restart mlflow server
+    start-proxy          start nginx reverse proxy
+    stop-proxy           stop nginx reverse proxy
     status               show status of your environment
     build                build image from dockerfile
     bash                 start bash shell inside container
     notebook             start jupyter notebook server
     lab                  start jupyter lab server
+    runner               start cml runner for repo
     exec PROGRAMM        execute PROGRAMM inside container
-    run PATH             run MLProject from PATH inside container run-from-git URI     run MLProject from git repo at URI inside container reset-password       Reset Password for mlflow you will setup a new one at next server start
+    run PATH             run MLProject from PATH inside container run-from-git URI     run MLProject from git repo at URI inside container info                 show basic paths and env variables version              show git commit hash this script is installed with reset-password       Reset Password for mlflow you will setup a new one at next server start

-### Workflow
+### Overview

-After a fresh install, each user needs to execute `ai-cli init` before starting to work.
-To use the mlflow dashboard, the mlflow server needs to be started using `ai-cli start-server`.

 `ai-cli` is based on docker images/containers.
 The list of images associated to a user can be seen with `ai-cli status`.
-The image ai-cli/<USER>:default is used by default.
+The image ai-cli/<USER>:workspace is used by default.
 A different associated image can selected by specifying the -t flag.

-At the start, no image exists.
-A basic image get created using `ai-cli build`.
+All below commands need to be executed as the user that should use the respective feature.

+After a fresh install, each user needs to execute `ai-cli init` before starting to work.
+To use the mlflow dashboard, the mlflow server needs to be started using `ai-cli start-mlflow`.
+To use the jupyter lab environmen start the jupyter server using `ai-cli lab`.
+For debugging and local execution, a bash shell can be entered using `ai-cli bash`.
+Hooks can be injected as .sh-files for and after starting a container at `/etc/ai-cli/hooks`.
+An example is provided there.
+Conda environments is supported via Mamba by default and are mounted on startup.

 Now `ai-cli` is ready to be used, examples are provided below.

 ### Example commands